The Adult Mental Health Access and Assessment Team (MHAAT) is the single point of access for all referrals to Mental Health Social Care.

 Referrals into the Recovery Teams are via MHAAT and will be allocated to a case manager for assessment on a case by case basis.

-Recovery Teams work alongside someone where they are already receiving treatment and support for a mental health issue and allocated a Care Coordinator.
+Recovery Teams work alongside someone where they may be already receiving treatment and support for a mental health issue and allocated a Care Coordinator.

 If you would like a referral into the Recovery Team please contact MHAAT.